TinkerTools/tinker9/doc/prerequisites.md

       - Tinker: `libfftw3` and `libfftw3_threads`.
       - Tinker GPU (single precision CPU version): `libfftw3f`, `libfftw3f_threads`.
    - Tinker
-      - Tinker GPU is in sync with [Tinker](https://github.com/TinkerTools/Tinker/tree/291a85c1435feddc835e80bfa340497b67cc1393) of commit `291a85c1`.
+      - Tinker GPU is in sync with [Tinker](https://github.com/TinkerTools/Tinker) of commit `291a85c1`.
       For details, see `Build the Canonical Tinker`.
    - CUDA
-      - Recent `CUDA` libraries are required the GPU platform, which may have been included in the PGI compiler.
+      - Recent `CUDA` libraries are required by the GPU code, which may have been included in the PGI compiler.

+## Other Nonmandatory Utilities
+   - [clang-format](https://clang.llvm.org/docs/ClangFormat.html): to format the source code.
+   - [doxygen](http://www.doxygen.nl): to generate the documentation.